-Warhammer 40k, is not just a game but an expansive universe set in a dystopian future where intergalactic wars are the norm.
+Warhammer 40,000, often referred to as Warhammer 40k, is not just a game but an expansive universe set in a dystopian future where intergalactic wars are the norm.
 Since its inception in 1987 by Games Workshop, Warhammer 40k has grown into a multifaceted franchise that includes tabletop games, novels, and video games, captivating millions of fans worldwide with its rich narratives and detailed, strategic gameplay.

 The setting of Warhammer 40k is a grim, dark future where the Imperium of Man struggles to survive against a plethora of enemies.
 The universe is in the 41st millennium, and humanity is not alone.
 It faces threats from alien races like the Orks, the Eldar, and the Tyranids, as well as internal threats from heretics and the malevolent forces of Chaos.
 Central to the Imperium's belief system is the worship of the God-Emperor of Mankind, a god-like entity who is both the spiritual and political leader of the Imperium, albeit entombed within the Golden Throne.